TNO/knowledge-engine-SPARQL-endpoint/README.md

 On top of the mandatory basic endpoint configuration a few other environment variables can be used to enable additional functionality.

-Firstly, the knowledge engine contains a reasoner that enables combination of result bindings of different sources.
-Enabling this reasoner increases the possibilities to get a (complete) answer to the query.
-This can be done by setting the environment variable ENABLE_REASONER.
-This is a boolean variable that has either the value True of False.
-If it is not set, the default value is False, so reasoning is not enabled.

-Secondly, the endpoint is by default unsecured.
+Firstly, the endpoint is by default unsecured.
 To provide a more secure configuration, the endpoint can make use of tokens.
 This enables the support of trusted authentication of multiple, different requesters that are securely identified with secret tokens issued by a trusted third party.
 To enable this, the optional environment variable TOKEN_ENABLED can be set.
 This is a boolean variable that has either the value True of False.
 If it is not set, the default value is False, so no tokens need to be provided.

-Thirdly, in the current version, the trusted third party is implemented as a file, named `tokens_to_requesters.json`, that contains the mapping in a JSON format from tokens to requester identifiers.
+Secondly, in the current version, the trusted third party is implemented as a file, named `tokens_to_requesters.json`, that contains the mapping in a JSON format from tokens to requester identifiers.
 So, if TOKEN_ENABLED is set to True, the location of this file must be defined in the environment variable TOKENS_FILE_PATH, which is the path to the file.
 An example of the structure of this file is given in the file `tokens_to_requesters.json.default` in this folder.
 A snapshot of its contents looks like:

 ```
 [